Enjoy sea, sun, and sand and coral reefs at this scenic getaway

 Sandy beaches and coral on Okinoshima

-Okinoshima is a lush, deeply forested island at the southern end of Tateyama Bay.
+Okinoshima is at the southern end of Tateyama Bay.
 One kilometer in circumference, it is connected to the mainland by a hundred meters of sandy beach.

 The water here is calm and clear and has the northernmost reach of coral in Japan.
 As such, it's a great place for snorkeling.
 The island contains various trees and plant life, unique seashells, and interesting rock formations.
 The sandbar that connects the island is a perfect place to watch the sunset.